 If you’re dairy free, just start keeping a can or two of the coconut cream in the refrigerator.
 That way, you always have some ready to go to make “whipped cream” for desserts or in this case for Creamy Coconut Pumpkin Pie Mousse!

 Creamy Coconut Pumpkin Pie Mousse would also make a wonderful no bake pumpkin pie filling recipe!
 To keep it gluten free, use a gluten free pie crust.
-I like Mi-Del Gluten Free Pie Crusts, which I buy at my grocery store.
+I like Mi-Del Gluten Free Pie Crusts.
 Several of their pie crust flavors would be delicious for this pumpkin pie mousse recipe, such as chocolate snaps, graham, or ginger snaps.

 A note on using coconut cream in this dairy free pumpkin pie mousse recipe